alvmarrod/banksys/README.md

 ## Testing

 Tests are performed using PyTest library.
-To run all them, you can perform from the project folder:
+To run them all, you can perform from the project folder:

 ```
 pytest